rdowd003/capstone1/README.md

 ## Feature Engineering

-Not a whole lot at the beginning, more just removing subject# and test time as these are not related
+Only a few columns were removed, which included the ones that are not related to the disease, which included subject# and test_time.
+Age and sex were initially dropped, but eventually put them back into the model.

 Features scatters:
 1. Scatter matrix of overall components